WarpWing/blog/src/content/posts/software-freedom-conservancy.md

 > Cover image source: [Source](https://sfconservancy.org/)

 :::tip
-All images linked have been verified to be under Fair Use and allowed to be utilized in this blog.
+All content (images and videos) linked have been verified to be under Fair Use and allowed to be utilized in this blog.
 :::

 # Introduction